 Can you support CaringBridge during our Spring giving campaign?
 Generous donors like you ensure that CaringBridge remains ad-free, private and protected.

-I didn’t see it coming.
-In 1998, my health started to change.
-From 1998 to 2014, the constant uncertainty of symptom tidbits that would come and go grew and the pieces of the puzzle lay scattered about.
-By 2012 I was falling more, the fatigue was great, other symptoms came and went and worse was when the intermittent paralysis of the feet and legs begun.
-In 2014, after a fall that caused extreme lower abdominal pain, an unexpected mass was found and removed (January), then an emergency surgery (April), then another emergency life-threatening surgery (July) and then one more surgery (September).
-No one had answers, but I was determined to not live with the walker or walking sticks!
-Determination and spirituality started to grow in me after attending a program in 2016 to manage the pain without medication.
-Then one month later, one single lab gave way to the puzzle pieces fitting together and gave me the greatest opportunity: a definitive diagnosis of an autoimmune disease and treatment began immediately due to the progression of the disease which I would learn included some of my organs.
-Infusions of an antibody therapy drug that works by slowing or stopping the growth of T- and B- cells provides a balance of managing symptoms and gives me quality of life for a disease in which there is no cure.
+I didn’t see it coming, what came as a diagnosis from when I was a teen could do this.
+From 1998 to 2014, my health changed in little ways that at first I was able to manage, ignore or dismiss at times.
+In 2012, it started to turn worse with increasing frequency of flares/episodes and symptoms.
+Life changed even more after 2014, a fall on a patch of ice caused extreme lower abdominal pain, an unexpected mass was found and removed (January), then an emergency surgery due to perforations (April), then another emergency life-threatening surgery (July) and then one more surgery (September).
+Then in 2016, one single lab gave way to the mysteries of 2014 and the prior years of puzzle pieces.
+I was given the greatest opportunity to regain my quality of life: a definitive diagnosis of a disease for which there is no cure, and treatment began immediately to manage the progression of the disease which I would learn included some of my organs.
+Treatment: Infusions of a drug that works by slowing or stopping the growth of T- and B- cells provides a balance of managing symptoms and gives me quality of life.
 I appreciate your support, prayers and words of hope and encouragement as I journey through what lays ahead.